-Only experience will help a individual become good at troubleshooting a wiring problem but a good book is a good place to start.
+Only experience will help an individual become good at troubleshooting a wiring problem, but a good book is a good place to start.

-This book is a good read for basic overview of a vehicles electrical and basic troubleshooting.
+This book is a good read for a basic overview of a vehicle’s electrical and basic troubleshooting.

 Automotive Diagnostic Systems: Understanding OBD-I & OBD-II (Workbench How-To)

-Some have extra features depending on the manufacture that adds more troubleshooting codes to the OBDII base standard.
+Some have extra features depending on the manufacturer that adds more troubleshooting codes to the OBDII base standard.

-Most vehicles computer OBDII codes are used today to find a problem.
-While some are straight forward others depending on the truck or car model can be more ambiguous.
+Most vehicle computer OBDII codes are used today to find a problem.
+While some are straightforward forward, others depending on the truck or car model, can be more ambiguous.
 This book helps to clear things up.